top of page

 • Use and maintain power tools according to their instructions.

-• Make sure power tools are properly grounded or are double insulated.
-Never cut off the ground plug.
+• Make sure power tools are properly grounded or double-insulated.
+Never remove or bypass the grounding plug.

-• Switch off, unplug, and lockout power tools before servicing the tool, changing blades or switching out attachments.
+• Turn off, unplug and lock out power tools before servicing, changing blades or switching attachments.

 • Keep bystanders at a safe distance.
 Do not walk up to someone without obtaining their attention from a safe distance first.